alljoyn/interfaces/interfaces/org.alljoyn.Bus.Security/ManagedApplication-v2.md

     identity certificate chain is not valid
   * org.alljoyn.Bus.Security.Error.InvalidCertificateUsage --- Error raised when
     the Extended Key Usage is not AllJoyn specific
-  * org.alljoyn.Bus.Security.Error.DigestMismatch --- Error raised when the
+  * org.alljoyn.Bus.Security.Error.DigestMismatch --- Error raised when none of
-    digest of the manifest does not match the digest listed in the identity certificate
+    the supplied manifests are valid for the identity certificate provided

 #### UpdatePolicy(policy)